How Much is a Locksmith?

 During standard hours an unlock service in Arizona should not cost you over $125 total (the average is a bit higher nationally at $144).
 This includes the service call and the opening fee.
 Most locksmith services include charges for a service call and then additional charges for the work performed.
 Service calls in most major metropolitan areas hover around $75.
 In my state, Arizona, it’s less.
 Expect to pay more when you are in a major city, less when you are in more rural areaa.

 The graphic below shows the national average locksmith charges.
-These averages represent charges actually reported by hundreds of locksmith companies all around the US.
+These averages represent costs actually reported by hundreds of locksmith companies all around the US.
 Depending on your locations, rates can be expected to vary slightly.

 Quick Answers to Common Questions